Levintsky/3D-Machine-Learning/Dataset.md

 # Datasets
+In recent years, tremendous amount of progress is being made in the field of 3D Machine Learning, which is an interdisciplinary field that fuses computer vision, computer graphics and machine learning.
+This repo is derived from my study notes and will be used as a place for triaging new research papers.

+I'll use the following icons to differentiate 3D representations:
+* :camera: Multi-view Images
+* :space_invader: Volumetric
+* :game_die: Point Cloud
+* :gem: Polygonal Mesh
+* :pill: Primitive-based

 To see a survey of RGBD datasets, check out Michael Firman's [collection](http://www0.cs.ucl.ac.uk/staff/M.Firman//RGBDdatasets/) as well as the associated paper, [RGBD Datasets: Past, Present and Future](https://arxiv.org/pdf/1604.00999.pdf).
 Point Cloud Library also has a good dataset [catalogue](http://pointclouds.org/media/).

 <a name="3d_models" />